-Non-executive directors receive a base fee for serving on the board, with an additional amount payable to members or the chairs of a board committee, and a meeting attendance fee for non-committee members who attend board committee meetings at the invitation of the board.
+Non-executive directors receive a meeting fee to attend board committee meetings as non-committee members at the invitation of the board chairman or board committee chairman.

 The chair of the board receives a composite fee, without any allowance for membership of any board committee or attendance at any committee meeting as an invitee.
 Additional fair and reasonable remuneration can be determined to be payable to non-executive directors for extraordinary attendances.